deb-sahu/instant-camera/README.md

 # instant_camera

-**instant_camera** is a Flutter package designed to simplify the process of capturing pictures and videos using the device's built-in camera interface.
-It aims to provide a straightforward and customizable solution for taking media content without the complexity often associated with default camera plugins.
+**instant_camera** is a Flutter package designed to simplify the process of capturing pictures and videos using a built-in camera interface.
+It aims to provide a straightforward and customizable solution for taking media content without the complexity often associated with default camera plugin.

 ## Features